 Server security levels

 The authentication option you choose is partly determined by the security level set for the server.
-P4 Server superusers can configure server-wide password usage requirements, password strength enforcement, and supported methods of user/server authentication by setting the security configurable.
+P4 Server superusers can configure server-wide password usage requirements, password strength enforcement, and supported methods of authentication by setting the security configurable.

 To set or change the security configurable, issue the command:

-p4 configure set security=securitylevel
+p4 configure set security=<securitylevel>

-where securitylevel is 0, 1, 2, 3, 4, 5, or 6
+where <securitylevel> is 0, 1, 2, 3, 4, 5, or 6

 Each level includes the restrictions of lower levels and adds further restrictions.

-0 (or unset)
+Security level = 0 (or unset)

-The default security level 0 does not require passwords and does not enforce password strength.
+This security level 0 does not require passwords and does not enforce password strength.

 Users with passwords can use either their P4PASSWD setting or the p4 login command for ticket-based authentication.